-Semi-annual summary reports will be provided to Pfizer every 6 months.
-Interim reports summarizing the patient characteristics and crude event rates will be submitted to EMA to reflect 2, 4, and 6, years of the study period.
-A final dataset, to include 7 years of follow up, will be the basis for a final report to be submitted to EMA.
+Interim reports summarizing the patient characteristics and crude event rates will be provided at 2, 4, 6 years after the start of data collection and submitted to EMA.
 The final report will be included in risk management plan (RMP) updates.
 Data may be used in regulatory communications external to Germany for contextualization purposes.
 Manuscripts based on specific endpoints of interest may be developed for external publication purposes.